Couchbase Capella Setup

 FHIR Tenant Configuration

-Create Your First Bucket
+Create the FHIR Bucket

-Configure your first FHIR tenant bucket:
+Configure your FHIR bucket:

 Bucket Configuration Guidelines: